Chaos-Engineer/VideoTracker/!Readme.txt

 - ookii: Allows access to the Vista-style directory selector dialog, not otherwise available in .NET.
 - ironpython: Python run-time for PluginSeries class

+WIX INSTALLER:
+- I haven't been able to get the VideoTrackerInstaller WiX installation project to build using the NuGet packages.
+To get this to work, go to http://wixtoolset.org/releases/ and install *BOTH* the Wix Toolset and the WiX Toolset Visual Studio Extension.

 Use "git push origin master" to publish updated package.